21 Mozambique Travel Tips Worth Knowing Before You Go

 10. The seafood is world-class.
 Eat it constantly.

 Peri-peri prawns, grilled lobster, matapa, caril de camarao — Mozambique's coastal food is extraordinary.
 Eat at barracas (street shacks) for 100-300 MZN meals.
-Don't default to hotel restaurants — the best food is at the simplest places.
+Skip the default of hotel restaurants — the best food is at the simplest places.

 11. Peri-peri sauce is hotter than you think.

-The homemade peri-peri at local restaurants is not the bottled stuff from the supermarket.
+The homemade peri-peri at local restaurants is nothing like the bottled stuff from the supermarket.
 It's fresh chilies, garlic, and lime, ground by hand.
 Start small.
 Respect the heat.

 12. Drink 2M or Laurentina.

-Mozambique's local beers.
-2M (pronounced "dos-M") is lighter, Laurentina is a bit fuller.
+These are Mozambique's local beers.
+2M (pronounced "dos-M") is lighter, Laurentina a bit fuller.
 Both are cheap (50-100 MZN) and perfect with seafood.
 They're served cold, which in the tropical heat is all that matters.

 13. Bottled water.
 Always.